 If you are comfortable with the Budget and Forecast Doc types, and how budgeting is tracked in the Spitfire Management System, you may want to use the Period Distribution Doc type and the Period Distribution (PD) workbook.
 This post offers an introduction and links to additional information at the bottom.

-The PD workbook draws information from your current budget (either in budget or forecast mode) so that you can spread project budget costs over financial periods representing the life of your project.
-In addition, if the Period Distribution requires a Budget Revision to adjust the budget to match the Period Distribution, that Budget Revision is automatically created by default.
+The PCF workbook draws information from your current budget (either in budget or forecast mode) so that you can spread project budget costs over financial periods representing the life of your project.
+In addition, if the Project Cash Flow requires a Budget Revision to adjust the budget to match the Project Cash Flow, that Budget Revision is automatically created by default.

 Prerequisites and Setup: